AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/search/search-workfront.md

 The fields available for search are based on the type of search: Basic or Advanced Search.

-* **Basic Search**: When searching for objects in a basic search, Workfront looks for text that might contain your keywords in the following fields:
+* **Basic Search**: When searching for objects in a basic search, [!DNL Workfront] looks for text that might contain your keywords in the following fields:

    * Object names
    * Descriptions
    * Custom data fields
    * Updates
    * Document names (in specific document searches and in a basic search)

-  For more information about basic searching in Workfront, see [Basic Search](#basic-search) in this article.
+   For more information about basic searching in [!DNL Workfront], see [[!DNL Basic Search]](#basic-search) in this article.

 * **Advanced Search**: In an Advanced Search, you can set up filters to search fields not available in basic search.
 Therefore, Advanced Search allows you to search any field in the object.

    For more information about Advanced Search, see [Advanced Search](#advanced-search) in this article.

 >[!NOTE]
 >
->To perform an Advanced Search, you must select the Advanced Search option when beginning your search.
+>To perform an [!UICONTROL Advanced Search], you must select the Advanced Search option when beginning your search.
 You cannot refine a basic search into an Advanced Search.

-## Understand limitations of Workfront searches
+## Understand limitations of [!DNL Workfront] searches

 Consider the following limitations when using Search in Workfront:

 * Searches are not case-sensitive
 * Workfront does not correct or understand typos
-* Searching in Workfront does not support Wildcards
+* Searching in [!DNL Workfront] does not support Wildcards
-* Searching in Workfront supports partial word searches, but does not support substring searches.
+* Searching in [!DNL Workfront] supports partial word searches, but does not support substring searches.\
    For example, the search keyword "stand" would return results including the word "standard" but would not return results including the word "understand."

 ## Search for multiple words